martinhbramwell/CellMergeWorkAround/README.md

 In which case the Auth key is generated, and used, internally.

 The output is a CSV list of cells that have their colspab or rowspan (or both) attributes set to greater than one.

+For testing you can use the key "0AhgdNB3-bSxAdDFBQWJ3YTAzd015UFJTZ3FwZlc1TlE" it is "Public to anyone on the web."

+For sheet #0 you should get :

+	"row", "col", "cols", "rows"
+	"2", "1", "1", "6"
+	"5", "2", "3", "5"
+	"4", "3", "3", "1"

+For sheet #2 you should get :

+	"row", "col", "cols", "rows"
+	"1", "2", "1", "6"
+	"8", "1", "2", "2"
+	"5", "4", "3", "5"

+You can then load these back into your spreadsheet as a new sheet and use it as a reference for the location of merged cells for what ever (static) purpose, you might need.
+Obviously you will have to run it before any sheet copying actions in case something has changed since the last time.